semuconsulting/PyGPSClient/README.md

 4. Some Linux Wayland platforms appear to require Toplevel dialog windows to be non-transient (`transient_dialog_b: 0`) for the window 'maximise' icon to work properly.

+5. Applying a display scale factor on some Linux Wayland platforms (e.g. Ubuntu, but *not* Arch) may cause tkinter rendering artefacts e.g. non-resizeable panels exceeding the display dimensions.
+Setting `resizeable_dialog_b` to '1' provides a workaround for such issues.

-5. Some Homebrew-installed Python environments on MacOS can give rise to critical segmentation errors (*illegal memory access*) when shell subprocesses are invoked, due to the way permissions are implemented.
-For this reason, application updates via the  About..Update button are disabled on Homebrew environments; use the CLI `python3 -m pip install --upgrade pygpsclient` command instead.
+6. Some Homebrew-installed Python environments on MacOS can give rise to critical segmentation errors (*illegal memory access*) when shell subprocesses are invoked, due to the way permissions are implemented.
+For this reason, application updates via the  About..Update button are disabled on MacOS Homebrew environments; use the CLI `python3 -m pip install --upgrade pygpsclient` command instead.

 ---
 ## <a name="license">License</a>